Professor Chennupati Jagadish on the National Press Club stage, sitting in a chair and speaking into a microphone

 And Australia has no overarching science and technology imaginative and prescient or technique.

-Sadly, I can say with each confidence and despair, that science and technology is neither positioned nor valued because the nationwide strategic asset it’s on the coronary heart of our capacity to commerce, make offers, increase productiveness and navigate geopolitical complexity.
+Sadly, I can say with each confidence and despair, that science and technology is neither positioned nor valued because the nationwide strategic asset it’s on the coronary heart of our potential to commerce, make offers, increase productiveness and navigate geopolitical complexity.

 While nations throughout the globe search to strengthen their science and technology functionality in response to a altering world, Australia has not.